Using Boolean with SearchMonster

 While quotes can find you an exact phrase, the proximity search can be used to find phrases with more variety such as job titles or language proficiency where candidates may phrase things differently.

-For example you can search: “sales manager” ~8 will pull CVs with the words “sales” and “manager” within 8 words of each other.
+For example you can search: “sales manager” ~8 will pull resumes with the words “sales” and “manager” within 8 words of each other.

 Operator: QUOTES “ ”

-Quotes offer you the ability to search for an exact phrase; simply place quotes around the keywords you would like the search engine to find in the CV.
+Quotes offer you the ability to search for an exact phrase; simply place quotes around the keywords you would like the search engine to find in the resume.

 For instance if you’re looking for multi-word job titles you can add quotes around them to get an exact match for “administrative assistant”